josefadamcik/josefadamcik.cz/_posts/2022-06-03-starforged-valenting-session-6.md

 Phasing in and out of reality</aside>

 We arrived at a waypoint and the e-drive immediately started recharging.
-We were in the middle of deep space, no spatial bodies nearby.
-Among the blackness I saw a very unusual object.
+We were in the middle of deep space, with no spatial bodies nearby.
+Among the blackness, I saw a very unusual object.
 It looked almost like a glass sculpture of some space animal, roughly in the shape of a squid.
 For a moment I even thought it was moving or pulsating.
 But no, it was perfectly static.
-A long forgotten structure or a machine.
+A long-forgotten structure or a machine.
 It looked like parts of it were phasing in and out.
 I kept staring at the object trying to figure out if I see what I see or if it is just some kind of illusion.

 At that moment an alarm went off.

 "Proximity warning, starboard.
 Proximity warning, starboard."

 What?
 The radar screen was showing only the object in front of us.
 I turned on the docking cameras and... yes, it was there.
-A small ship, painted deep black slowly getting closer to us.
+A small ship, painted deep black slowly got closer to us.
 Almost ready to attach its magnetic boarding lock.

 "Fuck, somebody is trying to board us.
 They have some kind of stealth technology.
 Hold on!"